namvnngu/namvnngu.github.io/drafts/writing.md

 I often find myself in a situation where I want to remember a useful terminal command, but I have a poor memory and will forget it after a few days.
-I used to save all the useful commands in [Obsidian](https://obsidian.md), which I use daily as my second brain for notes, planning, learning, and more.
+I used to save all useful commands in [Obsidian](https://obsidian.md), which I use daily as my second brain for notes, planning, learning, and more.

 However, whenever I need to use a command I previously bumped into and saved in